NVIDIA/TensorRT/plugin/skipLayerNormPlugin/README.md

 ## Changelog

+February  2024
+Add epsilon to avoid divide by zero.

 October  2020
 Add V2 plugin that supports variable sequence length.
 Add v3 plugin that supports int8 interleaved variable sequence length.

 November 2019
 This is the first release of this `README.md` file.

 ## Known issues